 The new TLV defined will be carried within an RI LSA for OSPFV2 and OSPFV3.
-Router information LSA [RFC4970] can have link, area or AS level flooding scope.
-Choosing the flooding scope to flood the group tags are defined by the policies and is a local matter.
+Router information (RI)LSA [I-D.ietf-ospf-rfc4970bis] can have link-, area- or Autonomous Sytem (AS) level flooding scope.
+The choice of what scope at which to flood the group tags is a matter of local policy.
+It is expected that node administrative tag values will not be portable across administrative domains.

 The TLV specifies one or more administrative tag values.
-An OSPF node advertises the set of groups it is part of in the OSPF domain. (for example, all PE-nodes are configured with certain tag value, all P-nodes are configured with a different tag value in a domain).
-Multiple TLVs MAY be added in same RI-LSA or in different instance of the RI LSA as defined in [I-D.acee-ospf-rfc4970bis].
+An OSPF node advertises the set of groups it is part of in the OSPF domain (for example, all PE-nodes are configured with certain tag value, all P-nodes are configured with a different tag value in the domain).
+Multiple TLVs MAY be added in same RI-LSA or in a different instance of the RI LSA as defined in [I-D.ietf-ospf-rfc4970bis].